-Tests a doctor might do if they suspect AFM include examining a case's nervous system, taking a Magnetic Resonance Imaging (MRI) scan, and testing the cerebral spinal fluid.
+Tests a doctor might do if they suspect AFM include examining a case's nervous system, taking a Magnetic Resonance Imaging (MRI) scan, testing the cerebral spinal fluid, and checking nerve conduction.
 It is important that tests are done as soon as possible after someone develops symptoms.